fwcd/iot-contact-tracer/embedded-client/README.md

 > Note that you need to start an X server (such as `Vcxsrv`) prior to this if you are running Docker on Windows

-## Running a Project in Cooja
+## Building and Running the Project in Cooja
 First, open Cooja as described above.
-Then create a new simulation (in the `File` menu) and add a new `Sky` mote, where the built `*.sky` file from your project is configured as your `Contiki process/Firmware`.
+Then create a new simulation (in the `File` menu) and add a new `Cooja` mote, where the `*.c` source file from the project is configured as your `Contiki process/Firmware`.
 Now add as many motes as you like and start the simulation.